 Communication and Cooperation Works!

-Our ultimate mission is to afford every person in the community
+Our vision is to ultimately afford every person in our community

 Conscious Communication Guidelines